Zerstörer 1-class destroyer: History

 They were not given any names when they were commissioned; they were only numbered from 1 to 6.
 It was not until 1960 that they were given the names Zerstörer 1 to Zerstörer 6.
 In common parlance, the destroyers continued to be called Z-1, Z-2, Z-3, Z-4, Z-5 and Z-6.

 After their commissioning, the first three destroyers were assigned to the 1st Destroyer Squadron, and the other three to the 3rd Destroyer Squadron.
 The homeport for all units was Kiel.
-The Zerstörer 3 was subordinated to the Fleet Service Squadron in Flensburg from April 1, 1974.
-From October 1, 1971, the remaining destroyers were combined in the 3rd Destroyer Squadron.
-After the dissolution of the 3rd Destroyer Squadron on June 30, 1981, the two remaining destroyers, Zerstörer 2 and Zerstörer 5, were placed under the 1st Destroyer Squadron until they were decommissioned.
+The Zerstörer 3 was subordinated to the Fleet Service Squadron at Flensburg from 1 April 1974.
+From 1 October 1971, the remaining destroyers were combined in the 3rd Destroyer Squadron.
+After the dissolution of the 3rd Destroyer Squadron on 30 June 1981, the two remaining destroyers, Zerstörer 2 and Zerstörer 5, were placed under the 1st Destroyer Squadron until they were decommissioned.